airborne-commando/OPSEC-OSINT-Tools/markdown/opsec.md

 For SSD's I'd recommend using LUK's or a container as securely erasing in traditional means is basically useless if you want to format the entire drive.[^1]

+You may also just send things to RAM and do a shutdown:

+"Tmpfs is a file system which keeps all files in virtual memory.
+Everything in tmpfs is temporary in the sense that no files will be created on your hard drive.
+If you unmount a tmpfs instance, everything stored therein is lost" ("Tmpfs is a file system," 2001).[^11]

 ---